-An equivalent construction of the cohomological and K-theoretical Hall algebras of $\Pi_\calQ$ by using the explicit realizations of these stacks via moment maps rather than using derived algebraic geometry is in \cite{SV_generators}.
-As shown by Davison in \cite[Appendix]{RS_Hall} (see also \cite{YZ_2Hall}), using a dimensional reduction argument, the cohomological Hall algebra of $\Pi_\calQ$ can be realized as a \textit{three-dimensional} Kontsevich-Soibelman cohomological Hall algebra \cite{KS_Hall} of the Jacobi algebra of a quiver $\widetilde{\calQ}$ with potential $W$, canonically associated to $\calQ$.
+As a necessary step in providing a McKay correspondences for the $\mathbb E_1$-monoidal dg-category and the algebras descrived above, we need a ``quiver'' counterpart of the constructions in \cite{Porta_Sala_Hall}.
+This has been done in \cite{DPS_Torsion_Pairs} in greater generality.
+Let $\bfCoh_{\mathsf{ps}}(\Pi_\calQ)$ be the derived moduli stack of Toën-Vaquié's pseudo-perfect objects of the dg-category $\Pi_\calQ\Mod$ of right $\Pi_\calQ$-modules (i.e., representations of $\Pi_\calQ$), which are flat with respect to the standard $t$-structure: this is a derived enhancement of the classical moduli stack $\mathcal{R}ep(\Pi_\calQ)$ of finite-dimensional representations of $\Pi_\calQ$.
+Given a stability condition $\zeta \in \Q^{\calQ_0}$ and a slope $\vartheta\in \Q$, let $\bfCoh_\vartheta^{\zeta\textrm{-}\mathsf{ss}}(\Pi_\calQ)$ denote the open derived substack of $\zeta$-semistable representations of fixed $\zeta$-slope $\vartheta$.
+Thanks to the results in \textit{loc.cit.}, there exist categorified, K-theoretical, and cohomological Hall algebras associated with both $\bfCoh_{\mathsf{ps}}(\Pi_\calQ)$ and $\bfCoh_\vartheta^{\zeta\textrm{-}\mathsf{ss}}(\Pi_\calQ)$.
+The cohomological and K-theoretical Hall algebras of $\Pi_\calQ$ can alternatively be obtained via the explicit description of the truncation $\mathcal{R}ep(\Pi_\calQ)$ of $\bfCoh_{\mathsf{ps}}(\Pi_\calQ)$ via moment maps instead of using derived algebraic geometry, see \cite{SV_generators}.
+As shown by Davison in \cite[Appendix]{RS_Hall} (see also \cite{YZ_2Hall}), a dimensional reduction argument allows to realize the cohomological Hall algebra of $\Pi_\calQ$ as a \textit{three-dimensional} Kontsevich-Soibelman cohomological Hall algebra \cite{KS_Hall} of the Jacobi algebra of a quiver $\widetilde{\calQ}$ with a potential $W$, canonically associated to $\calQ$.